 The paper mentions that several institutions are already taking steps to stop investing in carbon-fueled industries; however, there is still much work to be done.
 Financial institutions like banks and private investors need to do so as well.
 It recommends that members of the G20 integrate climate change into their national policies and plans.

 The G20 or Group of Twenty is the 20 international fora for governments, central banks, and governors from 19 countries and the European Union.
 They account for 90 per cent of the gross world product, 80 per cent of the world trade, and two-thirds of the population.

 Member countries of the G20 consist of the United States of America, Canada, Australia, Saudi Arabia, India, South Africa, China, Japan, South Korea, France, United Kingdom, among others.

-Steps were taken to keep the Paris Agreement, a promise to maintain if not reduce a global temperature rise below 2 degrees above the pre-industrial levels.
+Steps were taken to keep the Paris Agreement, a promise to maintain, if not reduce, a global temperature rise below 2 degrees above the pre-industrial levels.